 Returns:

-Due to the nature of our product, all sales must be final except in the case of defective media, such as a corrupt file, or broken or damaged file storage media that we ship to you.
+Due to the nature of our product, all sales must be final except in the case of defective media, such as a corrupt file, or broken or damaged file storage media that we provide to you.
 We will accept returns for a 100% refund or exchange -- your choice -- in the unlikely case of defective media.

 See also: What is the difference in quality between clips I view on the website and clips I order?